pwelch/clog-ruby/README.md

 # Clog

-Clog is a Ruby gem CLI for the [Captain's Log]() Rails application.
+Clog is a Ruby gem CLI for the [Captain's Log](https://github.com/pwelch/captains_log) Rails application.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'clog'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install clog

 ## Configuration